New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 You’re definitely starting your family right about now and you’re a young couple who is about to get married and start a family (60% of households are families here vs the 45% average in Austin).
 This neighborhood is home to more dogs and babies than it is to adults.
 You’re going to pay INSANE amounts of money for your house, but you’re also going to be best friends with your neighbors.
 Hope you don’t mind having a crazy HOA because that’s life here!
 Either that or you work at Oracle and there is no in-between.

 You will be spending every Sunday going on a run around the park and then stopping by the Farmers Market for local produce.
 You will die on the fact that the HEB in Mueller is the best HEB in town, and you probably aren’t wrong.
-You value how cute your neighborhood is over…pretty much everything else.
+This is the neighborhood to move to if you love little neighborhood walks and community and if you’re starting a family

 West Austin Neighborhood Guide